Lingnan School: Definition

 The Lingnan School was an art movement initiated by Gao Jianfu, his brother Gao Qifeng, and their peer Chen Shuren, who are collectively known in Chinese as the "Three Masters of Lingnan".
 The common name for the movement is derived from the term Lingnan, a traditional toponym for the area south of the Nanling Mountains; it refers to the Guangdong origin of the movement's founders.
-The term Lingnan may also be used to refer to artists from the region who are unassociated with the school.
 This name was not used by the artists themselves, who initially identified their movement as "New National Painting".
-The movement itself has also been known as the "eclectic" school.
+The movement has also been known as the "eclectic" school.
+Meanwhile, the term Lingnan may be used more generally to refer to artists from the region who are unassociated with the school.

 The Lingnan School sought to promote a new style of painting that both advanced realism and continued the lineage of Chinese painting.
 As such, although it built on Chinese techniques and styles, both modern and ancient, the movement was characterized by extensive borrowing from other artistic traditions.
 In lectures, Gao Jianfu described his approach to painting as drawing from foreign traditions while retaining traditional elements, thereby maintaining a distinctive identity.
 Arguing that complete Westernization was impossible, Gao called for a "universal syncretism" that took the useful elements of foreign art from all sources – be it Egyptian, European, Indian, or Persian.
 Gao Qifeng similarly described his approach in one lecture: